sanchitdilipjain/aws-s3-security/docs/index.md

         aws s3api head-object --key text01 --bucket ${bucket}
        ```

-        Request will fail, as we are trying to access object from an external machine
+        The request will fail, as we are trying to access the object from an external machine

    12. Run the following command from a machine inside the VPC